natgo/wt-wiki-scraper/wikitext-transpiled/ground/A.C.IV.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|Vickers (7.7 mm)}}
+There is only one 7.7 mm coaxial MG with a very slow rate of fire, and no roof-mounted MG to defend against incoming planes.
+The small calibre of the Vickers machine gun makes it largely ineffective against all armoured vehicles but the ones with an open compartment.
+It still can be used to ping targets as a rangefinding help.
+While the belt capacity of the machine gun is adequate, its rate of fire is extremely slow for the battle rating.

 {| class="wikitable" style="text-align:center" width="50%"
 |-